phpbench/cellular/README.md

 - Supports aggregate `sum`, `avg`, `min`, `max` and `median`.
 - Aggreate on `Table`, `Row` or `Column`.
 - Supports cell groups.
+- Fluent buildern

+Note that this library has no release and should not be considered stable.

 Creating
 --------